iapyeh/sshscript/index.md

 ## Disclaimer

 - Developing and testing on MacOS, Linux only.
 - This project is still on beta phase.
-I will do my best to keep its interface stable, but subject to change without notice.
+I’d like to keep stable, but subject to change without notice.
 - Please use it at your own risk.